2moe/tomlyre/Readme.md

 However, when the key is `test.0.x.y.z` and there are multiple nonexistent nested sub-tables inside, you can try using `-m` and `-i` separately.

-After trying it out myself, I believe you will understand why not to use `-m`.
+After trying it out, I believe you will understand why not to use `-m`.

 ## Log Levels